 According to the Reserve Bank of India (RBI), any asset that stops generating revenue flow for the bank is considered a non-performing asset (NPA).
 As per RBIs definition, any loan or advance over 90 days past due will be considered a non-performing asset (NPA).
 As a result, any advances or loans that are in default or in arrears are categorised as Non-Performing Assets (NPA).

-An NPA is an advance or a loan where the payment of the principal amount and interest is 90 days past due.
+A Non-Performing Asset or NPA is an advance or a loan where the payment of the principal amount and interest is 90 days past due.

 “An asset becomes non-performing when it stops generating income for the bank,” states RBI.
 Assets have been considered as any useful resource that may be sold and transformed into cash.
 They either bring in money or provide some other kind of advantage to people, businesses, and governments.